Eschatologue/CM_wiki/docs/class/ranger/gloom-stalker.md

 ***Sudden Strike***.
 You can make another attack with the same weapon against a different creature that is within 5 feet of the original target and that is within the weapon's range.

-**Mass Fear**  The targets and each creature within 10 feet of it must make a Wisdom saving throw against your must make a Wisdom saving throw against your Spell Save DC.
+**Mass Fear**{ .inl } The targets and each creature within 10 feet of it must make a Wisdom saving throw against your must make a Wisdom saving throw against your Spell Save DC.
 On a failed save, a creature has the Frightened condition until the start of your next turn.

 ### Level 17: Shadowy Dodge